 - The Process Volumetry is filled automatically with information from the Detailed Assessment.

 - The Average Handling Time Human vs Automated is filled in automatically with information from the Detailed Assessment for the case of Attended Automations.
-For Unattended Automations, to obtain the Average Handling Time per transaction for the robot the system divides the Average Handling Time per transaction for a human by the robot speed multiplier (manual input).
+For Unattended Automations, the Average Handling Time per transaction for the robot can be added manually or obtained by the system dividing the Average Handling Time per transaction for a human by the robot speed multiplier (manual input).
 This result is used afterwards when computing how many robots one would need to handle the volume of transactions given the Automation Potential, as well as the robot assumptions.

 - The Volume Split Estimations provides the KPIs related to the process as is: entirely performed by the human (Before Automation column), together with the segments that will still be handled by the human post automation, if the process cannot be 100% automated (After Automation column).